 1934 Goudey #37 Lou Gehrig PSA 7 NM

-A collector favorite for many years via its sparkling Gehrig portrait pose, it arguably resides as the most coveted of the four different Gehrig Goudey subjects issued over a two-year period (1933-34).
-The ultra-rare combination of Gehrig's superior "on the field" achievements, and Lou's unbridled courage prompting his "Luckiest Man on the Face of The Earth" speech on July 4,1939, have placed him at an unequivocal level in the treasured card hobby.
-Lou Gehrig left an indelible mark on the game itself, and his heroism will forever place him amongst Cooperstown's most prominent inductees.
+A collector favorite for many years via its imposing portrait pose, it possibly resides as the most coveted of the four different Gehrig Goudey subjects issued over a two-year period (1933-34).
+Lou Gehrig's spectacular on the field achievements and his unbridled courage prompting his "Luckiest Man on the Face of the Earth" speech on July 4, 1939, have placed his cards at an unequivocal exalted level.
+Gehrig left an indelible mark on the game itself, and his inspiring heroism will forever place him among Cooperstown's most prominent inductees.
 No wonder a host of hobbyists' scramble to capture Lou's most prestigious cards issued during his playing days, with their overall desirability and investment potential standing at a boundless level.
-Most would agree that no card could possibly transcend Gehrig's timeless legacy more effectively than this quintessential PSA 7 Gehrig heirloom that has stubbornly defied the past 90 years, anxiously awaiting a new home in an esteemed Gehrig gathering!
+Most would agree that only a handful of cards could possibly transcend the Iron Horse's timeless legacy more effectively than this quintessential PSA 7 Gehrig heirloom that has stubbornly defied the past 90 years, anxiously awaiting a new home in an esteemed Gehrig gathering!

 MIN BID $7,500